zaen-archive/weasel/README.md

 # FOLDER STRUCTURE

+- cmake (Cmake File to avoid boilerplate of cmake file)
 - include (folder header)
-- test (program for to be compiled)
+- lib (Library of the header)
+- libparallel (Library that used for creating parallel execution.
+This is an abstraction of OpenCL FrameWork)
 - tools (tools program)
-- lib (Library of the header.
-But i get a difficulty to configure the project)
+- runtime-rt (Source program that used for testing)
+- unittests (program for to be compiled)

 # ROADMAP